Pricing

 How GLP-1 telehealth pricing actually works

 The headline price is rarely the real price.
-Here is the anatomy of an honest monthly bill, and the four hidden cost mechanisms used by every major program.
+Here is the anatomy of the real monthly bill, and the hidden cost mechanisms used by every major program.

 Every GLP-1 telehealth program publishes a number on its homepage.
 That number is almost never what you will actually pay.

-The reason is not deception, exactly.
-The category is genuinely complicated: a single GLP-1 prescription can involve a membership fee, a clinical visit fee, lab work, a medication cost, a shipping charge, and a refill cadence that does not align with calendar months.
+It is not deception.
+The category is complicated: a single GLP-1 prescription can involve a membership fee, a clinical visit fee, lab work, a medication cost, a shipping charge and a refill cadence that does not align with calendar months.
 Different programs unbundle these differently.
 Some hide medication; some hide membership; some bury setup fees in a 3-month prepay.

 1. "Starts from" pricing

 "Starts from $39/mo" usually means "the cheapest plan, before medication, in the introductory month."
-Three modifiers, all easy to miss.
+Three modifiers are buried in that line.

 WeightWatchers Clinic lists $25/mo.
 The actual structure: $25 for the first 3 months, $74 thereafter, but only if you commit to 12 months.
 The headline gets you the cheapest possible monthly cost; the lock gets you committed for a year before the cheap rate expires.